madhavjain5050/Command_and_Control/havoc.md

 - Configured listeners for payload communication
 - Generated, deployed, and executed payloads on a target system

-For further information and advanced configurations, refer to the official
+For further information and advanced configurations, refer to the official [Havoc Framework Documentation](https://havocframework.com/docs/installation).
-<a href="https://havocframework.com/docs/installation" target="_blank" rel="noopener noreferrer">Havoc Framework Documentation</a>.

 ---